schoolofcities/urban-data-storytelling/docs/urban-data-storytelling/creating-shared-ground-data-storytelling/creating-shared-ground-data-storytelling.md

 <small>Source: [School of Cities](https://schoolofcities.github.io/neighbourhood-income-toronto-2020/).</small>

 Sometimes the categories chosen can be inappropriate reflections of life on the ground.
 A classic example of deficit thinking is mapping food deserts, which reveal long distances to the nearest grocery store from disadvantaged neighbourhoods.
 This deficit thinking is reflected in the language we use, in terms like “food desert,” which fails to acknowledge that communities may have an abundance of places, such as convenience stores, where healthy food choices could be made available.
-In some cases the “desert” may actually contain lots of food options but for either junk food or ethnic products not readily available in chain grocery stores.
-The naturalistic desert metaphor also minimizes the role that planners and retailers have played – in the context of the racial and economic inequities in the U.S. – in reducing access to food in some communities.
-But counting just the number of grocery stores doesn’t capture that complexity.
+In some cases the “desert” may actually contain lots of food options but for either junk food or ethnic products not readily available in chain grocery stores.<sup>16</sup> The naturalistic desert metaphor also minimizes the role that planners and retailers have played – in the context of the racial and economic inequities in the U.S. – in reducing access to food in some communities.<sup>17</sup> But counting just the number of grocery stores doesn’t capture that complexity.
 To illustrate this, we created a map of where residents of East Greensboro, North Carolina, shop, using cell phone data to record their activity.
 It turns out that even though the neighbourhood doesn’t have as many stores as West Greensboro, its two large chain stores, Walmart and Food Lion, receive far more visits than other stores in the city.

 ![](img/greensboro-food.png)